 Six taps of craft beer call your name from the bar, while the tap list can be found scrawled on the skateboard decks – sans wheels – that adorn the wall.
 A great selection of packaged beer can be found in the fridges, while wines, spirits and cocktails round out the drink offerings.

-If you’re hungry, you’re in for a treat, with a menu showcasing Peruvian flavours and, on Thursdays, Mongrel’s non-traditional but incredibly delicious Tantanmen or vegan mushroom ramen.
-The star of the menu, however, might just be their ceviche, available Fridays, Saturdays and Sundays until sold out.
+If you’re hungry, you’re in for a treat: the menu showcases Peruvian flavours with a modern bar twist.
+The star of the menu, however, might just be their ceviche, available on the weekends until sold out.
 Get amongst it if you can!

 As for the name?
 Well, they’re “a little bit scruffy, a little bit street, a little bit of a mix of things and very loveable”.
 Just like the beloved bitsa dog your family had when you were ten.
 (JM)